erachain/Erachain/ERA/z_START_EXAMPLES/readme-commands.txt

 Start forging pool on account and set tax.
 For ezample: -fpool=77MWxrB6BuykCrZrsTqmfgfC3vGTgwFQYS:3.5
 !!
-Used only with -pass parameter see RPC fpool commands for control and statistic
+Used only with -pass parameter see RPC and API fpool commands for control and statistic

 -backup